Preparation is the Key to Successful Content Planning

 - Are there some related services offered by others?
 If so, what are they?

 - Who are those others who offer similar goods or services online and offline, and what else do they do?

 - Have there been others who provided the site owners with online marketing services, and if so, what types of efforts did they make?

 These are marketing inquiries, and a number of folks who engage in Seach Engine Optimization may say that these steps go beyond what an SEO does, but an effective effort to optimize a site for SEO could, and should take ideas like these into account.
-One of the areas where an SEO may be most effective is analyzing and explaining what competitors are doing on their sites to attract audiences.
-Which leads to looking at audiences and competitors:
+One of the areas where an SEO may be most effective is analyzing and explaining what competitors are doing on their sites to attract audiences – see what steps they have taken as part of their content planning.
+Such and effort can lead to looking at audiences and competitors:

 Who is the intended audience?

 Just who is the content you are creating for when you are content planning?

 - Are the products or services geared towards a specific audience?